roryhr/website/content/pages/projects.md

 # Current

+# Clickbait Bot

+I'm having trouble posting content regularly so I built a bot to do it for me.

 # Running Analysis

-I run 35 miles a week and log those miles on [Stava](https://www.strava.com/athletes/23193264).
+I run around 50 miles a week and log those miles on [Strava](https://www.strava.com/athletes/23193264).
 Sometimes I want to analyze a workout so I made a simple web application on Heroku.
 It's a Flask app that makes a couple of Strava API calls and renders some plots but there's gold in them thar plots!

 [running analytics repo](https://github.com/roryhr/running_analytics)

+# Retired

 ## cookiecutter-pyspark